Creating differentiated value chains for industrial products – to improve competitiveness in contrasting market segments.

 This lead to the design and structuring of two distinct and different value chains:

-One value chain was designed to deliver highly customized products, towards bigger customers who typically placed large but infrequent/irregular orders.
+One value chain was designed to deliver highly customised products, towards bigger customers who typically placed large but infrequent/irregular orders.

-The second value chain was designed to deliver more standardized products and options, towards smaller customers who typically placed smaller orders on an annual cycle.
+The second value chain was designed to deliver more standardised products and options, towards smaller customers who typically placed smaller orders on an annual cycle.

 Functional strategies and goals were all aligned with the overall value chain strategy, affecting essentially all functions involved; sales, R&D/innovation, purchasing, manufacturing, logistics, sales and operations planning and aftermarket.